-Help them to sit up - don't let them lie down.
-Try to keep them calm.

-Help them take one puff of their reliever inhaler (with their spacer, if they have it) every 30 to 60 seconds, up to a total of 10 puffs.

-If they don't have their reliever inhaler, or it's not helping, or if you are worried at any time, call 999 for an ambulance.

-If the ambulance has not arrived after 10 minutes and their symptoms are not improving, repeat step 2.

-If their symptoms are no better after repeating step 2, and the ambulance has still not arrived, contact 999 again immediately.
+- Help them to sit up don't let them lie down.
+Try to keep them calm. - Help them take one puff of their reliever inhaler (with their spacer, if they have it) every 30 to 60 seconds, up to a total of 10 puffs. - If they don't have their reliever inhaler, or it's not helping, or if you are worried at any time, call 999 for an ambulance. - If the ambulance has not arrived after 10 minutes and their symptoms are not improving, repeat step 2. - If their symptoms are no better after repeating step 2, and the ambulance has still not arrived, contact 999 again immediately.

-Important: This asthma attack advice does not apply to MART infalers.
-Speak to your GP or asthma name for more information.
+Important: This setting a stock advice does not apply to MART inhaless.
+Speak to year GP or anthma name for more information.